Philip Du, National Director of Veteran Services

 VA Cervical Cancer Awareness

-Marine Corps League Service Officer Program
+Marine Corps League National Veterans Service Officer Program

-Veterans Service Officers
+National Veterans Service Officers

 When you need assistance getting the benefits due as a Veteran or eligible family member you should seek the assistance of a Veterans Service Officer (VSO).
 A VSO representative can help you gather the evidence needed and submit a Fully Developed Claim on your behalf.
 A VSO representative can also correspond with the Department of Veterans Affairs (VA) about your claim on your behalf.
 VSOs always provide their representation on VA claims free of charge.